Old School “Paladin Magic” 93-94 Rules

 Proxies: Are Allowed

 In an effort to maximize creative flexibility and foster a friendly environment in our gatherings, we allow proxies for our Paladin Magic events.
-Both in person and online events unless specifically stated otherwise for that event.
+Both in person and online events unless specifically stated otherwise for the event.
 This allows an entry point to old school for interested players made hesitant by costs and infuses the format with new and creative deck ideas that were prohibitively expensive to experiment with.
 We encourage all players to find and own authentic cards above all others (and love them ourselves) and recognize the value this flexibility offers our fellow friends and hobbyists.

 Art Alters: Are Allowed